The AAD invites current members to participate as volunteer mentors in the Academic Dermatology Leadership Program (ADLP).

 - Work with your mentee to set a schedule of meetings (at least monthly) throughout the program.
 In general, meetings will be via phone conversations, but could also include face-to-face meetings and email exchanges.

-As an ADLP mentor, in addition to attending the required session at the Annual Meeting, you also will be invited to attend three optional events, including:
+As an ADLP mentor, in addition to attending the required session at the Annual Meeting, you also will be invited to attend optional events, including:

 - Leadership and Mentoring Reception at Annual and Summer Academy meetings.